rolecode/minimax-api-php/README.md

 # Minimax api php library

-Library is still in develepment and is limited with features.
+Library is still in development and is limited with features.
 More features will be added in the future.

 ## Summary
 1. [Installation](#installation)